PrzeChoj/gips/README.md

 # Credits

-It was developed in 2022 by Przemysław Chojecki and Paweł Morgen under the leadership of Ph.D.
+`gips` was developed in 2022 by Przemysław Chojecki and Paweł Morgen under the leadership of Ph.D.
 Bartosz Kołodziejek within the “CyberiADa-3” (2021) grant from the Warsaw University of Technology.